 Facing is a process in which the end of the workpiece is being machined by the tool which is at a right angle to the axis of the rotation of the workpiece.

 Facing is frequently the first operation performed in the production of the workpiece and often the last.
 We can relate it to the phrase” ending-up”, which will help us in remembering its sequence.

-127 toothed gear is used for producing Metric threads on engine Lathe.
+127 toothed gear is used for producing Metric threads on the engine Lathe.

-The feed of the lead screw has to be changed in order to get the different pitch of thread on the job.
+The feed of the lead screw has to be changed in order to get the different pitches of thread on the job.